 We simply love the textured beach ‘art’ created by the sea during low tides.

 It was an amazing feeling to know this is a dinosaur footprint.

 James Price Point was the proposed location for the cancelled Browse LNG project.
 A 2016 study of the footprints by the University of Queensland confirmed they are the largest collection of dinosaur footprints in the world and contain the world’s largest single print.
 Indications of 21 separate dinosaur species from the Cretaceous period have been identified.

 A resident Osprey returning to its nest at the rock cliff.
-Ospreys are essentially sedentary, though they will range more freely in non-breeding periods and frequently faithful to a nest site, using the nest for many years..
+Ospreys are essentially sedentary, though they will range more freely in non-breeding periods and are frequently faithful to a nest site, using the nest for many years.

 Our last stop for the day, with a picnic by the Indian Ocean.
 We had the beach all to ourselves with the next car, perhaps many kilometres away.

 Don preparing our beach-side picnic, with the sun, sand and sea accompanying us.